I first started reading female personal finance blogs many years ago out of absolute necessity.

 Stefanie O’Connell has become one of my go-to bloggers for personal finance information specific to women.
 Stefanie, like so many twenty-somethings, found herself living a life she couldn’t really afford.

-One of the things that most drew me to Stefanie’s website doesn’t teach you how to pinch every penny you can.
+One of the things that most drew me to Stefanie’s website is that she doesn’t teach you how to pinch every penny you can.
 Instead, she helps women increase their income and manage their money so that they don’t have to sacrifice the lifestyle they want.

 On Fitnancials, Alexis shares how she turned her life around when she was struggling financially.
 Alexis teachers her readers about how to manage their money, as well as how to increase their income.